kreamweb/wp-show-site-id/readme.txt

 === Plugin Name ===
 Contributors: kreamweb
 Donate link: http://wpmoon.com/
-Tags: multisite, site id, admin site id
-Requires at least: 4.0
+Tags: multisite, site id, admin site id, wpmu, networks Requires at least: 4.0
 Tested up to: 4.3
 Stable tag: 4.3
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin in a multisite installation shows the ID od the current site/blog
+This plugin in a multisite installation shows the ID of the current site/blog

 == Description ==

-This plugin in a multisite installation shows the ID od the current site/blog
+This plugin in a multisite installation shows the ID of the current site/blog in the admin bar menu.
+The ID of the current site/blog is linked to the site info page.
+It can be installed only in a multisite.

 == Installation ==